opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 In particular if images have some transparency, transparent pixels remains transparent, while solid pixels are transformed into lines according to their color; if images have no transparency, white and lighter pixels will be assumed as transparent, while dark pixels are transformed into black lines.

 .. note:: When converting to the TLV format, sequence numbering modes different from the OpenToonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) are supported, so that only the first file of a sequence is required to be selected to include the whole sequence in the conversion.

-.. note:: The **Convert...** command is also available in the File menu as **Convert File...**.

-When renaming, files will be renamed according to the name you specify; an option allows you also to delete the original files.
-This can be used both for renaming sequences of image files in one shot, and for converting sequence numbering modes to the OpenToonz standard one (i.e. a progressive four-digits number written between the file name and the file extension) by selecting only the first file of a sequence.

-When premultiplied, the file alpha channel is modified to be properly displayed in OpenToonz.
-Images which have a meaningful alpha channel come in two types: premultiplied or straight.
-A non-premultiplied (straight) image can be recognized when it's loaded in OpenToonz because its edges, where there is a complete transparence on one side and opacity on the other, are not smooth, but displays show a solid halo; by premultiplying the image it's possible to fix this problem.
-This is available only for full-color images.

-You can also separate the color of an image or image sequence by using the **Separate Colors...** command.
-For more details on its options, please see the  :ref:`Separate Colors <separate_colors>`  section.

 .. tip:: **To Duplicate files:**